p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 ```
 ---

-ALL CREDIT GOES TO PROPS, THE CREATOR OF SWAG AND DONUTS
+**ALL CREDIT GOES TO PROPS, THE CREATOR OF SWAG AND DONUTS**

 ## What is this?

 SWAG (Simple AI Wave Generator) is a mod that gives you full control over all bot spawns in your raids.

 SWAG 3 now includes DONUTS, which is a powerful spawn editor and dynamic spawning tool created by props.

-Included with SWAG 3 is a new mod, Donuts by props
+## What is Donuts?

 DONUTS is a client mod that is a full in-game spawn point editor and dynamic spawn system.

 Together, SWAG + DONUTS provide complete spawn control and freedom.
 Bots in D2.
 Crackhouse.
 Streets Apartments.
 Interchange Railway.
-Anywhere where there is valid navmesh with extended waypoints mod.
+Anywhere where there is valid navmesh with extended waypoints mod (see the media tab for a sneak peek).

+Bots are dynamically spawned around the player with many configurable options - **all PMCs now spawn in their actual live spawn points on all maps**, as well as "hot spots" such as Dorms, Resort, etc.

 ## How To Install